-Doing a systematic review?
+Doing a systematic review, or a scoping review before beginning a systematic review?
 Read through this guide to determine if you are embarking on a systematic review (as defined here).
 See the boxes below that describe the roles of the researcher and the librarian in the process.

 Consider requesting a general literature search in the first instance to get a feel for the amount of information available before refining your request.